RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Conditional Statements ##

-### If ###
+### `if` ###

 A big part of logic in programming is executing certain code when a set of conditions are met.
-In PHP this is accomplished with an ‘if’ statement.
-An if statement is best described as “IF a specific condition proves true, execute this code”.
+In PHP this is accomplished with an `if` statement.
+An `if` statement is best described as “IF a specific condition proves true, execute this code”.

 ``` {.php .numberLines}
 <?php